Dalibor-P/blender/README.md

 ## ⬇️ Usage

-Made for Blender 3.5.

-1. Head over to the [latest release](https://github.com/Dalibor-P/blender/releases/latest) and download your selected accented flavor.
+1. Head over to the [latest release](https://github.com/Dalibor-P/blender/releases/latest) and download your selected accented flavour.
-2. Open Blender's settings and theme installation dialog: `Edit → Preferences → Themes → Install`.
+2. Open Blender's settings and theme installation dialogue: `Edit → Preferences → Themes → Install`.
 3. Browse to where you downloaded the theme and install the `.xml` file.
 4. This copies the theme into `./scripts/presets/interface_theme/` subdirectory of your Blender [configuration directory](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html).
 You may now select it from the drop down menu.

+Made for Blender 3.5.
+You can use my add-on [Theme Swapper](https://github.com/Dalibor-P/Theme-Swapper) to quickly swap between light and dark themes.

 ## ❓ FAQ

-**Q: Panel/Box/Button roundness?**
+**Q: Custom Panel/Box/Button roundness?
+Custom accent colour?**

-A: You can either clone the repository locally and run `accent generator/accent generator.py` and regenerate all themes with custom roundness.
-Or you can open your downloaded theme in any text editor, search for `roundness="0.8"` and replace the number.
-Blender default is `0.4`.
+A: Clone or download the repository locally.
+If you don't have python, open your desired flavour master files in any text editor (for example `accent generator/latte_master.xml`).
+Find and replace following text:

+1. `roundness="0.8"` replace for your desired element roundness.
+For example, `roundness="0.4"` is Blender Dark default.
+2. `#bada55` replace for your custom accent colour, that will show on many UI elements.
+For example `#ad75f5` is light mauve.
+3. `#bada66` replace for your custom secondary accent colour, that will show when selecting multiple objects.
+For example `#563a7a` is dark mauve.

+If you have python, run `accent generator/accent generator.py` with arguments of your choice.
+All files in `themes/` will be regenerated for all four flavours.
+You need colorutils installed (`pip install colorutils`).
+Acceptable arguments:

+* string of a float in range of `0` to `1`, that denotes element roundness.
+Defaults to `0.4`, which is Blender Dark default.
+* string `all`, that generates all default accents
+* string with color hex code, like `#8839ef`, that generates your custom accent

+Examples:

+* `python 'accent generator.py' '0.4' 'All'` will generate all default accents with roundness of 0.4 which is Blender Dark default roundness.
+* `python 'accent generator.py' '#E64553' '1'` will generate only custom maroon accent with maximum roundness.
+* `python 'accent generator.py' 'all' '0.1' '#ff0000'` will generate all default accents as well as a custom red accent, all with roundness of 0.1.

 **Q: I have contrast issues with accent X!**

-A: Yeah I know.
-The accent colors are from [Catppuccin palette itself](https://github.com/catppuccin/catppuccin#-palette).
-Raise an issue and propose an alternative accent color.
+A: Raise an issue and propose an alternative accent colour.

 **Q: Well, you see, I think that ...**

-A: Others have already made Catpuccin themes for Blender.
-You might like their versions too: [Catppuccin by Ameknite](https://github.com/ameknite/blender), [Catppuccin by codekisser](https://github.com/codekisser/blender) and [Catppuccin by nekowinston](https://github.com/nekowinston/ctp-blender).
+A: Others have made Catppuccin themes for Blender as well.
+You might like their versions too:

+* [Catppuccin by Ameknite](https://github.com/ameknite/blender) is a well done dark theme inspired by Blenders default dark theme.

+* [Catppuccin by codekisser](https://github.com/codekisser/blender) is another well done dark theme.

+* [Catppuccin by nekowinston](https://github.com/nekowinston/ctp-blender) appears to be build on an older version of Catppuccin, and no longer maintained.

 [Catppuccin team](https://github.com/catppuccin) has not yet selected one particular implementation as official.

 ## 👐 Contributing

 * Report any inconsistencies, flaws, mistakes or contrast issues you can find.
-* Propose alternative accent colors for better contrast between foreground and background elements.
+* Propose alternative accent colours for better contrast between foreground and background elements.

 ## 💝 Thanks to